techbliss/Win-DBG-Helper/README.md

-Your IDA folder should be in the sytem path like so IDADIR
+Your IDA folder should be in the sytem inviroment settings  like so IDADIR
 =path/to/ida